-Table 4-19 lists the data types supported by SQL query.
-The data types of fields can be converted as needed.
+Table 5-19 lists the data types supported by SQL query.
+If the data type of the current field needs to be changed, it will be converted.
+For example, a field of the string type is converted to the long type.
 After the data type of a field is converted, the default value is displayed.
-For example, after a field of the string type is converted to the long type, the default value 0 of the long type is displayed.
+For example, if the data of the string type is converted to the data of the long type, the default value 0 of the long type is displayed.
 Similarly, when a null value is converted to a non-null value, the default value is used.
-For example, when a null value of the string type is converted to a numeric value, the default value 0 is returned.
+For example, when a null value of the string type is converted to a number, the default value 0 is returned.

 In the SQL syntax, characters must be enclosed in single quotation marks (').
-Fields or table names are either not enclosed or are enclosed in double quotation marks (").
-For example, 'msg' indicates the string msg, while msg or "msg" indicates the structured msg field.
+Fields or table names are not enclosed or are enclosed with double quotation marks (").
+For example, 'msg' indicates the character string msg, and msg or "msg" indicates the structured msg field.

-Table 4-19 Data types supported in SQL queries
+Table 5-19 Data types supported in SQL queries